Some of the links on this page may link to our affiliates. Learn more about our ad policies.

 The sensor pads are made from soft vinyl, making them comfortable for use on beds and under the feet.
 Their material is liquid resistant and very easy to clean, and all of these sensors can be paired with the alarm pager, a door light, or a nurse call receiver.

 If you only choose to purchase the floor sensor mat, it will detect when the patient’s feet hit the ground.
 This is a great alternative to bed sensors that can be uncomfortable for the senior.
-Furthermore, a floor sensor will specifically monitor for falls and whenever the patient gets out of bed rather than any simple movement that can set off a bed sensor.
+Furthermore, a floor sensor will specifically monitor for falls and whenever the patient gets out of their adjustable bed rather than any simple movement that can set off a bed sensor.

 If you’re most worried about a senior’s comfort and their propensity to fall off of their bed, this simple sensor is a great option.